Jens Christian Hauge: Board of directors

 Hauge also became a monumental figure in the Norwegian war industry.
 He became board member of several state-owned companies, especially within nuclear power and defence systems, including member of board of directors of Kongsberg Våpenfabrikk, and chairman of Statoil 1972–75.

 In Scandinavian Airlines System he was a board member for more than 20 years.

 Transfer of documents in his possession

 Norway's Resistance Museum received from him documents that he had about his work in Milorg.
 Later he agreed with Professor Olav Riste—employed at Institute for Defence Studies—that the institute would receive documents about his work as minister of defense.
 In 2003 Riksarkivet and he agreed about the establishment of Jens Chr.
 Hauges Privatarkiv, which resulted in more than 60 or 65 hyllemeter ("meters of shelf") of documents.

 "The greatest treasures, were the last that he relinquished.
-Some where first found", according to Njølstad, when Hauge's two youngest sons and Njølstad, went thru the residence at Bjørnveien [at Slemdal ], autumn of 2005—before it was put up for sale.
+Some were first found", according to Njølstad, when Hauge's two youngest sons and Njølstad, went thru the residence at Bjørnveien [at Slemdal ], autumn of 2005—before it was put up for sale.